ReactiveCocoa/ReactiveCocoa/Documentation/DesignGuidelines.md

 event](#signals-are-retained-until-a-terminating-event-occurs).

 #### All observers of a signal see the same events at the same time

+Because [observation does not have side effects](#observing-a-signal-does-not-have-side-effects), a `Signal` never customizes events for different observers.
+When an event is sent upon a signal, it will be distributed to all observers “at the same time.”

+Since [events are synchronous by default](#events-are-sent-synchronously-by-default), the observers will not actually see the event simultaneously, but the behavior will be as close as possible.

+In other words, there are never different event “timelines” per observer.
+All observers effectively see the same stream of events.

 #### Signals are retained until a terminating event occurs
 #### Terminating events dispose of signal resources